nextflow-io/nextflow/docs/kubernetes.md

 ## Pod settings

-The process {ref}`process-pod` directive allows the definition of pods specific settings, such as environment variables, secrets and config maps when using the {ref}`k8s-executor` executor.
-See the {ref}`process-pod` directive for more details.
+The process `process-pod` directive allows the definition of pods specific settings, such as environment variables, secrets and config maps when using the `k8s-executor` executor.
+See the `process-pod` directive for more details.

 ## Limitations